OmegaAOL/Firefox-3-Theme-NEW/README.md

 For users of XUL-based "classic" Firefox versions, *Classic Theme Restorer* is a good extension for you.
 For users of old Quantum-based Photon Firefox, you can make use of the old theme here: *https://github.com/OmegaAOL/Firefox3Theme*

-Before you do this, if you are intent on using an older Gecko-based and XUL-addon supporting Firefox version, I highly recommend ***Pale Moon*** with the ***Aeromoon*** theme for a pixel-perfect Firefox 3 look while also being fast and compatible with nearly all modern sites.
+Before you do this, if you are intent on using an older Gecko-based and XUL-addon supporting Firefox version, I highly recommend ***Pale Moon*** with the ***Aeromoon*** theme for a pixel-perfect Firefox 3 look while also being fast (enough) and compatible with nearly all modern sites.
 *Pale Moon* can be downloaded at https://palemoon.org/ and *Aeromoon* can be installed at https://addons.palemoon.org/addon/aeromoon/

 ***Why not just use Firefox 3 instead of settling for a cobbled-together, subpar theme?***